The average cabinet refacing cost is $7,230

 Solid and plywood | $200–$500 |

-Wood veneers cost $100 to $250 per square foot.
-They are sheets and strips of thin wood material applied to exposed surfaces that come in oak, maple, cherry, birch, walnut, and other wood tones.
+Wood veneers cost between $100 and $250 per square foot.
+They are sheets and strips of thin wood material applied to exposed surfaces, available in various wood tones, including oak, maple, cherry, birch, and walnut.
 Wood veneers can last for years with minimal care once sealed.

 Rigid thermofoil (RTF), a particular type of economical laminate, runs from $80 to $125 per square foot.
 RTF is a flexible vinyl molded over medium-density fiberboard.
-It can be shaped and molded over various door styles, offering the clean look of painted cupboards without brush strokes.
+It can be shaped and molded to fit various door styles, offering the clean look of painted cupboards without brushstrokes.

 Replacing your doors and drawers with solid wood costs $200 to $500 per square foot.
-Solid wood is a sound investment for many homeowners because you can refinish and repair surface damage more easily.
+Solid wood is a sound investment for many homeowners because it can be refinished and repaired more easily, allowing for the easy repair of surface damage.

-Refacing cabinets is a complex project requiring precision and specialized tools.
+Refacing demands precision tools, a steady hand, and plenty of patience.
 While DIY materials can cost between $1,645 and $6,570, hiring a cabinet professional ensures high-quality results, saves time and stress, and eliminates the risk of costly mistakes.
-A local cabinet professional can transform your space efficiently, giving you the look you want at the right price.
+A local cabinet professional can transform your space efficiently, providing you with the look you want at a competitive price.
+Book a local cabinet refacing pro now for a custom look.